Energy and utility bill assistance programs in Oregon.

 NW Natural – This program is funded by donations, and funds can be used to help pay the heating bills of elderly residents and families who live in the Northwest who experience difficulty in making ends meet and have a hardship situation.
 Community Action Agencies in your service area run the program, so call them, or dial 800-422-4012.
 Read more on this program and other resources that are available from Northwest Natural Gas financial aid resources.

 Oregon Trail Power & Light – Offers customers once per year financial assistance for paying any heating source or bills, money to pay for reconnection and deposit fees, deposits or some portion of arrearage.
 The applicant must be receiving LIHEAP as well.
 Call La Grande 963-3155, Baker City 523-3616, John Day 575-0161, or Burns 573-2666

 Pacific Power – A partnership with Community Energy Project, Inc. of Multnomah County may be able to provide senior and disabled citizens with energy education, weatherization and energy-efficient measures to help them save money on utility bills.
 Call 1-888-221-7070.
 Or read more on this service and other financial assistance programs from Pacific Power.

 Portland General Electric – They offer help to low-income senior citizens and persons with disabilities from the Community Energy Project.
 This service can help people conserve energy in their homes.
 PGE provides seed money and other financial aid to various energy conservation programs.
 In addition, some of the other resources include the fact that CEP also holds weatherization workshops and provides attendees to these workshops with water-conserving showerheads, materials and compact fluorescent light bulbs.
-Call 503-284-6827, or find more PGE assistance programs.
+Call 800-542-8818 or 503-284-6827, or find more PGE assistance programs.

 Salem Electric – Dial 503 362-3601 to learn about the weatherization program.
 Extensive home improvements are offered to help people save money on energy bills.